the-electro-punk/RegexTutorial/RegexTutorial.md

 This tutorial will showcase an example of what Regular Expressions can do.
 The expression chosen determines if a textstring is an email address.

 ## Summary
 This Regular Expression (A.K.A.
 Regex) examines an email address written by the user.
 The Regex is designed to search for a word, followed by @,then another word, followed by a period, then finally one last word.
+As this specific Regex doesn't use EVERY possible component of a Regex, we will only discuss the components it contains.

 the Regex is as follows /^([A-Za-z0-9_\.-]+)@([\dA-Za-z\.-]+)\.([A-Za-z\.]{2,6})$/